SJ-31/Sporothrix-annotation/README.md

 - 3. BBduk: Filter mtDNA
   - A kmer-based quality control tool, BBduk was used here for the function of filtering out reads that match strongly to a set of query sequences (mtDNA in this case).
   - The kmer size setting for BBduk was set to the maximum of `k=31` to make filtering as stringent as possible
-  - mTNDNA filtering was added when in a previous iteration of the workflow, some of the output contigs were found to align to *Sporothrix* mtDNA
 ```bash
 bbduk.sh in1=<reads1> in2=<reads2> \
     out1=<reads1_out> out2=<reads2_out> \